Learn

 EEAT

 Experience, Expertise, Authority and Trust.
 A framework used by Google to assess the quality and credibility of health and medical content online.
-At Core Aesthetics, content is authored by Corey Anderson and reflects clinical knowledge and experience in cosmetic injectable practice.
+At Core Aesthetics, content is authored by Corey Anderson, AHPRA registered nurse, and reflects clinical knowledge and experience in aesthetic treatment practice.

 Eccrine glands